Citizenship and Residency

 - is familiar with the Constitution of the Republic of Armenia.

-A person who is not a Republic of Armenia citizen can be granted Republic of Armenia citizenship without the above-mentioned 1st and 2nd conditions if he/she:
+A person who is not a citizen of the Republic of Armenia can be granted a citizenship of the Republic of Armenia without the above-mentioned 1st and 2nd conditions if he/she:

-- is married to a citizen of the Republic of Armenia and the marriage has been officially registered for past two years preceding the date of submission of the application, and he/she has resided in the Republic of Armenia for at least 365 days during this two-year period or has a child who holds Republic of Armenia citizenship (see the section “Citizenship by Marriage” for further information);
+- is married to a citizen of the Republic of Armenia and the marriage has been officially registered for past two years preceding the date of submission of the application, and he/she has resided in the Republic of Armenia for at least 365 days during this two-year period or has a child who holds a citizenship of the Republic of Armenia or

 - ethnic Armenians